sbates-idrc/c2lc-coding-environment/README.md

 A URL like [http://localhost:3000](http://localhost:3000) will be displayed in the console output, open that URL with a browser to see the Coding Environment in action.
 The browser window will reload if you add or change files.
-You will also see any lint errors in the console (see [our Contributor's guide for details](./docs/contributing.md)).
+You will also see any errors in the console (see [our Contributor's guide for details](./docs/contributing.md)).

 ## Testing